hashicorp/consul/website/source/docs/platform/k8s/mesh-gateways.html.md

       datacenter: dc2 # use dc1 in your other datacenter.
     ```

 1. The Consul datacenters are joined.
-This will require that each Consul server agent
+This will require that all of the Consul server agents
-   is accessible from each datacenter's server agents and that the servers are
+   in both datacenters have access to each other, and that they are
    configured to join with the other datacenter.
-See our [Multiple Datacenters Guide](https://learn.hashicorp.com/consul/security-networking/datacenters).
+See our [Basic Datacenter Federation Guide](https://learn.hashicorp.com/consul/security-networking/datacenters) to learn how to join servers in different datacenters to each other with WAN gossip.
-1. The `primary_datacenter` setting is set to a single datacenter.
+1. The `primary_datacenter` setting is set to the same value in both Consul datacenters.
 This is required
    for Connect requests to work across datacenters.
 This can be set via the helm chart:

     ```yaml